Gardens within the Hahn Horticulture Garden

 The Hahn Horticulture Garden is the sum of several smaller gardens and features, spread over nearly six acres.
-Most of the hardscape features, such as pergolas, arbors, decks, walls, and bridges, have been constructed by Robert McDuffie's Landscape Construction classes.
-Students, volunteers, and garden faculty and staff have created and planted the display beds.
+Many of the hardscape features, such as pergolas, arbors, walls, and bridges, have been constructed by students in hands-on Landscape Construction classes.
+Students, volunteers and garden staff have created and planted the display beds.
 Scroll down for a sampling of our main features - many more await discovery on your next visit!

-The garden features hundreds of species of woody and herbaceous plants from around the world, showcased in various features: a multi-acre shade garden, “hot” perennial border, spectrum mixed border, xeriphytic garden, two water features including the Jane Andrews Memorial Stream Garden, Pavilion tent lawn and folly, meadow garden, and the Peggy Lee Hahn Garden Pavilion (special event facility and staff offices).
+The garden features hundreds of species of woody and herbaceous plants from around the world, showcased in various features: a shade garden, “hot” perennial border, spectrum mixed border, xeriphytic garden, two water features including the Jane Andrews Memorial Stream Garden, meadow garden, the Peggy Lee Hahn Garden Pavilion (special event facility and staff offices) and the new Garden Marquee open-air event space.

 Dedicated in June 2008, the Hahn Meadow Garden is our newest garden feature, situated between Duck Pond Drive and the Garden Pavilion, and includes the Hahn Amphitheater and Peggy's Meadow.
 The amphitheater is constructed of Hokie Stone and provides hillside outdoor seating for up to 75 people.
 The meadow property covers two- thirds of an acre and features native perennials, grasses, trees, and shrubs planted in the sweeping "New American Garden" style.
 A "swale"dry stream was completed in 2013.